Law 5: The Referee

-So, bottom line—Match Official Teamwork (!) make sure you check with your fellow officials before signaling the players to go forward with a given restart.
+So, bottom line—Match Official Teamwork (!) make sure you check with your fellow officials (EYE CONTACT) before signaling the players to continue play with a given restart.
 It’s better to take your time and get it right than to hurry and get it wrong.
-Also, make sure you check with your AR’s (eye contact!!) before blowing the whistle to signal the end of a half or end of a game—a little eye contact to see that they are both ok with the current status of the game, and they are cool with ending this half of play (or the match).
+Make sure you check with your AR’s (did I say “eye contact?”) before blowing the whistle to signal the end of a half or end of a game—a little glance to see that they are both ok with the current status of the game, and they are cool with ending this half of play (or the match).

 “POWERS and DUTIES”—a list of everything (in no particular order or level of importance) you can and will do on the pitch, the basic functions of refereeing: